nonetrix/nonetrix/README.md

-I am a trashy programmer that barley know's what they are doing..
-I code in python mostly but I am trying to get better on low level programming in C++ <-- this changes a lot since I can't deside on what programming lanuage to use for low level programming :|
+	(⌒▽⌒)☆

+  Hello there I am a random person on the internet that can pretends to know anything..
+I program in Python and C++ but I am not very good at both

+  I spend most of my time procrastinating watching youtube so I am not very active. (;ω; )